 Over the more than 150-year period since ALS was first described, little happened because of our lack of knowledge of the nervous system and of the disease itself.
 In the last two decades, a veritable explosion of promising basic science took place including the discovery of new ALS genes and new candidate therapeutic targets.

-- Lack of Scientific Resources: Researchers lacked access to the tools and resources necessary to advance promising ideas.
+Lack of Scientific Resources : Researcher lacked access to the tools and resources necessary to advance promising ideas.

 We developed an innovative model to empower researchers through collaboration, supported by funding and cutting edge tools, known as The Target ALS Innovation Ecosystem.